In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 - Extension skills that are nice to have – the ones that will set you apart from the crowd if you put in the effort to learn them

-- Common blunders people make when attempting to learn.
+- Common mistakes people make when attempting to learn.

 - The many free resources available to help you learn Swift.